 - the target markets’ main supply or value chains and business models, and any barriers to entry that exist

 - the size and main features of any other markets not already listed

 If your project is highly innovative, where the market may be unexplored, describe or explain:

 - how your project will try to explore the market’s potential

-How will the project team work together to grow their businesses and increase long term productivity as a result of the project?
+How are you going to grow your business and increase long term productivity as a result of the project?

 - your current position in the markets and supply or value chains outlined, and whether you will be extending or establishing your market position

 - your target customers or end users, and the value to them, for example why they would use or buy your product

 - your financial and business capacity to undertake the project and commercialise the results

 - how you are going to profit from the innovation, including increased revenues or cost reduction